TonyPhipps/SIEM/Tactics/Account-Logon.md

 ## Blacklist Alert
 - Account Logon After Employee End Date
+- Service account logs on interactively

 ## Whitelist Alert
 - Logon More than an Hour Outside Expected Times
+- A user with an unrecognized naming convention is observed

 ## Levenshtein Score Alert